-Non-degree Apprenticeship
+Non-degree apprenticeships

 If your teen wants to get more qualifications after sixth form but doesn't want to commit to a further three or four years' study at university, apprenticeships offer the opportunity to sign up for just one or two years and still obtain a recognised higher qualification.
 They are a great alternative to full-time study for those students that prefer practical experience over classroom learning.
 Apprenticeships help build solid, professional skills transferable from one organisation to another.
-Employers pay a salary and tuition fees are covered by the employer and the government.